-Budget Rules - 2017 Legislative Session
+Budget Rules - 2018 Legislative Session 2/27/2018

-Adopted by the Legislative Commission on Planning and Fiscal Policy 12/18/2013, updated for the 2017 session.
-The 2017 Budget Rules were reorganized by House and Senate Fiscal Staff, and these changes were accepted by Minnesota Management and Budget staff on December 29, 2016.
+Adopted by the Legislative Commission on Planning and Fiscal Policy 12/18/2013, updated for the 2018 session.
+The previous Budget Rules were reorganized by House and Senate Fiscal Staff with Minnesota Management and Budget staff for the 2017 session in December 2016.